syntevo/docs/src/SmartGit/Manual/GUI/Branch/Conflict-Solver.md

 ## SmartGit Conflict Solver Tool

-The following commands are available in the SmartGit conflict resolver (commands are available as buttons, and in the drop-down menu):
+The following commands are available in the SmartGit **Conflict Solver** (commands are available as buttons, and in the drop-down menu):

 - **Base Changes:** Opens a window that shows the original Common Base version of the file (`:1`) instead of the current Working Tree file.
   (i.e., shows the original version before either our or their changes were made to the file.)